vendia/blog/posts/2022-02-09-first-30-days-at-vendia.md

 ---
 draft: false
-title: 'My first 30 days at Vendia'
+title: My first 30 days at Vendia
-description: 'Caroll Casbeer, Head of Growth Marketing, shares her thoughts on her first 30 days at Vendia — from onboarding to an offsite.'
+description: Caroll Casbeer, Head of Growth Marketing, shares her thoughts on her first 30 days at Vendia — from onboarding to an offsite.
-date: '2022-02-09'
+date: 2022-02-09
+authors:
+  - Vendia
 categories:
   - company
-authors:
+seo:
+  title: My First 30 Days at Vendia
+  description: Learn about what it's like to work at Vendia.
+createdBy: Caroll Casbeer
+createdAt: 2023-06-02T17:30:47.447Z
-  - Caroll Casbeer
+updatedBy: Caroll Casbeer
+updatedAt: 2023-06-02T17:30:47.446Z
-id: '4225ea79-7340-4e65-b3f2-d43e7fa911ad'
+id: 4225ea79-7340-4e65-b3f2-d43e7fa911ad
 ---

 As anyone who works at a startup knows, that is about 6 months in ‘normal’ company life.
 It’s been a fast few weeks but diving right in is the only way to get started.